 Jason: I think just demoing more games and spending more time in the Hot Games room.
 Being able to play the latest and greatest was a big draw for us and gave us something to look forward acquiring in the coming year.

 Tony: Anything you were excited to see that disappointed or didn’t deliver?

 Jason: One of the events we bought in to was an event called “Big Game Night” which was hosted by a company called AEG.
 The draw is that you get to take part in playing their games, seeing the new stuff they’ve got coming, and leave with a cool box of swag.

 It was a good concept but a few things kept it from being awesome.
 One is that being so late on a Friday night we were pretty tuckered out so it was hard to learn new things.

 Two is that the box of swag was essentially 75% empty boxes and 25% microgames.

 From what I’ve heard those swag boxes have been getting less and less worth the price of admission ($32) to that event, so I probably won’t attend it next time I go to GenCon.

 Tony: So this is obstensibly a video game blog — I know you saw HEX there.
 We’re there other video games/apps on demo?

 Jason: Hah, good point.
 It is a “Gaming” convention so it wouldn’t be right if there weren’t at least a little bit of a digital presence there.

-A lot of companies were demoing the mobile app version of their games.
+A lot of companies were demoing the mobile app version of their games, even some betting apps, for example comparethebets has some useful information on the android version.
 I even saw at the ascension booth that they were demoing a VR version of Ascension!